Rad-hi/ESP32_GPS_Driver/README.md

 This code is only tested on an ESP32, but it would probably work with an Arduino UNO (or any other one) given that the Serial port is appropriately configured.

+Implemented SoftwareSerial communication support for ease of portability for boards with less hardware Serial ports.